19hours/sg-statutes/Acts/Societies Act.md

 ### Registration of specified societies and refusal to register

-4\.—(1) Subject to this section the Registrar shall upon application by any society specified in the Schedule (referred to in this Act as a specified society) and on payment of the prescribed fee register the society.
+4\.—(1) Subject to this section, the Registrar shall upon application by any society specified in the Schedule (referred to in this Act as a specified society) and on payment of the prescribed fee register the society.

-[15/2004 wef 01/09/2004]
+[15/2004]

 (2) The Registrar shall refuse to register a specified society if he is satisfied that —